edaa-org/pyEDAA.ProjectModel/README.md

 1. The toplevel element is a `Project`, which contains one or multiple designs.
 2. A `Design` is a variant of a project and contains filesets.
 3. A `FileSet` contains files or further sub-filesets.
 4. A `File` represents a single file.
-E.g. source files, configuration files, constraint files
+E.g. source files, configuration files, constraint files.
 5. A `VHDLLibrary` represents a group of `VHDLSourceFile`s being compiled into the same VHDL library.

 ![img.png](doc/datamodel.png)